 It’s a parent’s desire to give their children anything they ask for but it’s the parent’s responsibility to teach the child the value of money.
 Teaching your children about saving money and making a family budget early saves them the disappointments and heartache of learning about money by trial and error later in life.
-Here are several tried and true tips for effectively teaching your children about the importance of money management . . .
+Here are 9 ways to teach your child how to budget money and help them learn the importance of money management.

 By the time your child reaches elementary school, they are going to ask for everything their friend has.
 This is known as “keeping up with the Joneses, and it’s not just the kids who often feel the need to do so.
 Unfortunately, you may have the income to give them what they are asking for.
 Set limits and allow your child to decide on what’s more important.

 For example, if your daughter wants a new shirt and to go to the movies, explain to her that you don’t have the money to do both but she can have one or the other.
 Then allow her to decide which she would rather have.
 This will teach her the importance of making wise decisions and how it affects you.